petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/alerts-and-announcements/sending-alerts-and-announcements.md

 Alerts are for high-priority information (e.g. planned downtime alerts, security alerts, etc.) and come with a red *Important* tag.
 Conversely, Announcements are for all other information you might want to broadcast.

 !!! tip
-    You can set the announcement's priority to important to display the red *Important* tag in the message.
+    You can set the announcement's priority to Important to display the red *Important* tag in the message.

 ![Use the Announcements and Alerts application or widgets on a page to create and manage alerts and announcements.](./sending-alerts-and-announcements/images/01.png)

-Although very similar, alerts and announcements have some differences:
+Although similar, alerts and announcements have some differences:

 | Configuration      | Alert                       | Announcement                                                       |
 |:-------------------|:----------------------------|:-------------------------------------------------------------------|